NativeScript/docs-v7/docs/core-concepts/android-runtime/metadata/generating-typescript-declarations.md

 - Android support 23 typings(built with super jar from Android API 23) can be reused until Android API 25
 - Android support 26 typings(built with super jar from Android API 26) can be reused for API 26 and 27

-The corresponding typings files can be found in the `tns-platform-declarations` package.
+The corresponding typings files can be found in the `@nativescript/types` package.
 The repo's [Makefile](https://github.com/NativeScript/android-dts-generator/blob/master/Makefile) can be used as a reference for creating these typings files.